kchohanaza/Quiz-Game/README.md

 - This video helped us to inspire the logic for the JavaScript:
   - [GreatStack - How To Make Quiz App Using JavaScript ](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1263s)

-- Chat GPT was utilized to generate questions for the Quizz and to address our coding queries.
+- Chat GPT was utilised to generate questions for the Quizz and to address our coding queries.

 - The theme of the project was inspired in honor of our facilitator, Alexander, with special thanks for his help.

-- There projects helped us to understand the Quizz and the Readme files:
+- There projects helped us to understand how Quizz works and also how to do the Readme file:

   - [JS-Hackathon-Quizmasters](https://github.com/ifzalmalook/Hackathon2/)